Peoples of Florida: Eyes on the Past, Present, and Future

 WMS/LSSAS Student Travel Grants

 The Warm Mineral Springs/Little Salt Spring Archaeological Society (WMS/LSSAS) is pleased to offer $200 supplemental travel grants to up to two eligible students who present a paper or poster at the FAS 2017 Annual Meeting.
 The grant can be used for expenses pertaining to the meeting including hotel, registration, and travel expenses.
 Students enrolled full-time in an undergraduate or graduate program and first-time FAS presenters are eligible and invited to apply.
-Application deadline: Friday, March 31, 2017.
-Selection of awards will be based on review of the letter of application and abstract, and proof of conference registration and university enrollment.
+Those who wish to apply for the WMS/LSSAS $200 travel grant can submit their poster or paper abstract, proof of registration and university enrollment to WMS/LSSSAS Membership Secretary Linda Massey at email@example.com by March 31.

 Sally McKeige Research Award